Hypothesis testing for varying coefficient models in tail index regression: Introduction

 for all $y>0$, where $\mathcal{L}(y)$ is a slowly varying function at infinity; i.e., $\mathcal{L}(ys)/\mathcal{L}(y)\to1$ as $y\to\infty$ for all $s>0$.
-The class of these distributions is called Pareto-type distribution.
-This case seems to be common in areas such as finance and insurance, and we frequently observe extremely large values in the data compared to the case where the extreme value index $\gamma$ is non-positive.
-Therefore, many extreme value theory researchers have focused on this case.
+The class of these distributions is called the Pareto-type distribution.
+This case seems to be common in areas such as finance and insurance, and we frequently observe extremely large values in the data compared to the case of $\gamma\leq0$.
+Therefore, many researchers in extreme value theory have focused on this case.
 The Hill estimator mentioned above is one of the estimators of the positive extreme value index $\gamma$ and is widely used in many extreme value studies.
 In this study, we assume that the extreme value index $\gamma$ is positive.

 In recent years, various regression models of the conditional extreme value index have been studied in the so-called tail index regression, where the tail index refers to the inverse of the extreme value index.
-The nonparametric tail index regression estimators include Gardes (2010), Stupfler (2013), Daouia et al.\,(2013), Stupfler and Gardes (2014), Goegebeur et al.\,(2014, 2015), and Ma et al.\,(2020).
+The nonparametric tail index regression estimators include Gardes and Girard (2010), Stupfler (2013), Daouia et al. (2013), Gardes and Stupfler (2014), Goegebeur et al. (2014, 2015), and Ma et al. (2020).
 For fully nonparametric methods, the curse of dimensionality arises when multiple covariates are used.
-However, extremal events are often triggered by multiple factors in many applications, and we hope to consider these factors.
-To avoid the curse of dimensionality, Wang and Tsai (2009) studied a parametric tail index regression assuming a linear model.
+However, in many applications, extremal events are often triggered by multiple factors, and we hope to consider these factors.
+To avoid the curse of dimensionality, Wang and Tsai (2009) studied the parametric tail index regression assuming the linear model.
 However, in some applications of extreme value theory, the linear model may be too simple to predict the tail behavior of the distribution of the response.
-As an extension of Wang and Tsai (2009), Youngman (2019) studied additive models, Li et al.\,(2022) developed partially linear models, Yoshida (2022) provided single-index models, and Ma et al.\,(2019) provided varying coefficient models.
-The varying coefficient model is a useful model for analyzing time series and longitudinal data, etc. Because time or location is often important in many applications of extreme value theory, the varying coefficient model is expected to be useful in tail index regression.
-We are also interested in tail index regression assuming a varying coefficient model.
+As an extension of Wang and Tsai (2009), Youngman (2019) studied additive models, Li et al. (2022) developed partially linear models, Yoshida (2022) provided single-index models, and Ma et al. (2019) provided varying coefficient models.
+The varying coefficient model is useful for analyzing time series and longitudinal data, etc. Because time or location is often important in many applications of extreme value theory, the varying coefficient model is expected to be useful in tail index regression.
+We are also interested in tail index regression assuming the varying coefficient model.